mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 ## Using ZFS through the command-line interface

-To figure out what was going on, I decided to skip TrueNAS and use ZFS directly from the command-line.
+TrueNAS is mainly a friendly UI around ZFS.
+To make things easier, I bypassed TrueNAS and went directly to ZFS's command-line interface (CLI).

-The [ZFS CLI documentation](https://openzfs.github.io/openzfs-docs/man/8/zfs-send.8.html) gives an example command like this:
+The [ZFS documentation](https://openzfs.github.io/openzfs-docs/man/8/zfs-send.8.html)'s example command for replicating a dataset looks like this:

 ```bash
 zfs send pool/fs@a | zfs receive poolB/received/fs@a
 ```

-The `@a` represents a snapshot named `a`, so let's first take a snapshot:
+The `@a` represents a snapshot named `a`, so I'll take a snapshot called `2022-07-05`:

 ```bash
 zfs snapshot pool1/diary-entries@2022-07-05
 ```

-And now let's try replicating `diary-entries` to `diary-entries-backup`:
+And now I'll try replicating `diary-entries` to `diary-entries-backup`:

 ```bash
 $ zfs send pool1/diary-entries@2022-07-05 \